GanaF4ll/GanaF4ll/README.md

 - 🔭 I’m currently looking for a 2 years **apprenticeship**

-- 🌱 My learning roadmap includes: **Docker, Next.js for front-end development and flutter for mobile**
+- 🌱 My learning roadmap includes: **Docker, Next.js for front-end development and React Native for mobile**

 - 📫 How to reach me **ganafall9498@gmail.com**